|

 Eric Howard

-was born in Bermondsey inner city London
+was born in Bermondsey, inner city London during the1950's.

-photographer at the age of sixteen.
+photographer, age of sixteen.

 The Times, IPC Magazines, National Magazines, Virgin Records,